Banner for Fan Energy Index article

 About this article

-The purpose of this article is for us to share our knowledge of FEI, our experiences in implementing it and comments on our belief of its importance.
-Whether you are just exploring it for the first time or already have some knowledge, we hope by sharing our thoughts with you it may help us all move to a more efficient world of air movement.
+The purpose of this article is to share our knowledge of the Fan Energy Index (FEI), our experiences in implementing it within fan selection software, and our thoughts on why FEI is so important for improving fan efficiency across the industry.
+Whether you are exploring FEI for the first time or already have some knowledge of AMCA-certified fan performance standards, we hope that by sharing our experience we can help move the industry toward a more efficient world of air movement.

 The need for better fan efficiency

-With fans, unlike a lot of other electrical appliances, the operating efficiency can vary widely depending on how they are selected and used in their real world operating environments.
+With fans, unlike many other electrical appliances, the operating efficiency can vary widely depending on how they are selected and used in their real-world operating environments.
 A fan manufacturer will provide performance information for their products taken from the results of their testing.
-However, it is unlikely the fan will be used with the same operating point and conditions as it was tested.
-In a lot of cases the fan when installed may be nowhere near as efficient as when tested.
-If you look at the efficiency curve of a fan with respect to airflow it has its peak towards the middle of the possible airflow envelope.
-It is at, or around, this airflow with peak efficiency that a good and proper selection should be made.
+However, it is unlikely that the fan will operate at the same duty point, airflow or pressure conditions as it was tested.
+As a result in a lot of cases, many fans run significantly below their peak energy-efficient operating range.
+If you look at the efficiency curve of a fan with respect to airflow, it has its peak towards the middle of the possible airflow envelope.
+It is at, or around, this optimal point that a proper FEI-based fan selection should be made using accurate fan selection tools.
 In commercial reality fans are often selected at a much reduced efficiency because they can still meet the operating point but they are smaller than required with a smaller upfront cost.

 If you consider all the fans in the world running in-efficiently with an unnecessarily large power requirement there is a huge waste of energy.
-This energy has to be generated and has commercial and environmental factors that should be considered.
+This energy has to be generated and has commercial and environmental factors that should be considered highlighting the need for better industrial fan efficiency, AMCA-standard fan performance and more accurate selection through modern fan energy index software.

-Prior to the emergence of FEI with the AMCA specifications 208 in 2018 and AMCA 214 in 2021, the main metrics used were the Fan Efficiency Grade (FEG) defined in AMCA 205-11 and the Fan Motor Efficiency Grade (FMEG) defined in IEC 61800-9-2.
+Prior to the emergence of the Fan Energy Index (FEI) with the AMCA 208 in 2018 and AMCA 214 in 2021, the industry relied on two older fan efficiency metrics: the Fan Efficiency Grade (FEG) defined in AMCA 205-11, and the Fan Motor Efficiency Grade (FMEG) defined in IEC 61800-9-2.
+These metrics were widely used in fan performance analysis before FEI became the industry’s preferred AMCA-certified efficiency standard.

 FMEG rating is similar to FEG but in addition to the fan wheel it also takes into account the motor, transmission and drive components.
 It is what is called a ‘wire to air’ metric which means its measure of efficiency calculated from the air power out in relation to the electric power in.
 It is a single point metric again taking into account the peak (best) efficiency of the system.